 How To Avoid Eating More Than One

 The hardest way to overcome any addiction is to go cold turkey—and this is virtually impossible for the majority of us.
+Most people believe fighting a food addiction is a battle of willpower, but it can be no less a struggle than that of a drug addict in a rehab.

 You have to ease your brain and gut into a gradual biochemical shift to reduce the dopamine surges little by little.
 This will relieve the stress and trauma related to withdrawal and encourage lasting changes.
 Here are a few simple ways to break that addiction, according to Dr. Kulreet Chaudhary, integrative neurologist and author of The Prime: Prepare and Repair your Body for Spontaneous Weight Loss.